openstack/api-site/firstapp/source/networking.rst

     | 7451d01f-bc3b-46a6-9ae3-af260d678a63 |      | fa:16:3e:c6:d4:9c | {"subnet_id": "3eada497-36dd-485b-9ba4-90c5e3340a53", "ip_address": "10.0.2.3"} |
     +--------------------------------------+------+-------------------+---------------------------------------------------------------------------------+

-Next create additional floating IPs by specifying the fixed IP addresses they should point to and the ports they should use:
+Next, create additional floating IPs.
+Specify the fixed IP addresses they should point to and the ports that they should use:

 ::